 Magic realism and the use of metaphor in autocratic countries have historically enabled writers and artists to allow the meaning to lie between the lines; hence escaping the limitations of being pinned down.
 It is both a gesture of protection and an arena for exploration.

 Images are sourced from family photographs that date to pre-revolutionary Iran.
 The abstract shapes in her work are a metaphor for loss and exile; a story of absence and presence.
-Since Soheila was seperated from her immediate family at an early age, she has extracted negative spaces between people and objects in family photographs and claimed these as “self-portraits”.
+Since Soheila was separated from her immediate family at an early age, she has extracted negative spaces between people and objects in family photographs and claimed these as “self-portraits”.
 In this way, she asserts her presence in these events.

-Sokhanvari, currently a studio artist at Wysing Arts Centre (since 2013), received her MFA from Goldsmith College in 2011, postgraduate diploma in Fine Art from Chelsea College of Art and Design in 2006 and BA Art History and Fine Arts from Anglia Ruskin University in 2005.
+Sokhanvari received her MFA from Goldsmith College in 2011, postgraduate diploma in Fine Art from Chelsea College of Art and Design in 2006 and BA Art History and Fine Arts from Anglia Ruskin University in 2005.